icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 ```

 The allowable exceptions include any exception derived from ArgumentException, InvalidStateException and
 NotAvailableException.
-If this list is empty (no throws), the operation is not allowed to throw any exception.
+If this list is empty (no throws), the operation is not allowed to throw any Slice-defined
+exception.

 With the .slice syntax, an operation can only specify one exception in its exception specification.
 With Slice1, this
 unique exception can be AnyException (a keyword): it allows the operation to throw any Slice-defined exception.
 As a